 MATLAB does not resolve these files until run time, and therefore the Dependency Report cannot discover them.

 Some method files.

-in a MATLAB file.
-However, any methods you execute on the resulting
+MATLAB file.
+However, any methods you execute on the resulting object

 To provide meaningful results, the Dependency Report requires the following: